Tattooist, Piercing and Electrolyis licence

 How to apply

-You can apply online through the GOV.UK website:
+The cost for a licence is £178 and you can apply online through the GOV.UK website:

 - Apply for an acupuncture, tattooing, piercing and/or electrolysis licence